 1. Cash back

 There are plenty of cash back credit cards that return 1-2 percent of your purchases.
 While that’s a nice bonus for little extra work, the real savings come from cards that offer even more.

 2. Sign-up bonuses with new cards

 Cash back rewards are great, but you can take saving money to the next level if you strategically earn frequent flier miles from credit cards.
 Enough miles for free flights can be earned without flying or spending any extra money.

 I did this recently when I flew to Thailand for $142 after earning and redeeming frequent flier miles.
 All it took was two credit card offers to provide the miles for my round-trip flight.
 I just spent a reasonable minimum on each card, which didn’t cost me anything above what I normally charge on credit cards.

 3. Free checked bags

 Many airline cards come with free checked bags.
 This might sound like a minor perk, but it can add up if you travel often.

-While some credit cards offer one free bag, the Gold Delta Skymiles® card offers the best deal I found.
+While some credit cards offer one free bag, the Delta SkyMiles® Gold American Express Card offers the best deal I found.
 This card lets you check a free first bag for up to nine people on your reservation.
 At $25 per bag on each leg, there’s the potential to save $450 round trip.
+Terms Apply.

 These benefits are good whenever you travel and use the card, so the sky’s the limit when it comes to how much you can save.